opendocsg/slw-judgments-backfill/2013_SGHC_90/report.md

 58     I did not draw any inferences against the defendants from their failure to engage STL on 16 August 2012 or to ask Darrell if the Option was exercised when they met up at Bugis later that day.
 The defendants were inexperienced first-time sellers and they trusted Darrell when he told them that he would take care of all the necessary arrangements on the evening of 15 August 2012 when he collected the signed Option and Agency Agreement from the defendants.

 59     I placed little weight on the first plaintiff’s conduct after 21 August 2012 in determining whether the defendants had the requisite intention or knowledge for a claim of rectification to succeed.
-The observations of the Court of Appeal in _Koh Lee Kuen and another v Choon Fook Realty Pte Ltd and others_ [1996] 3 SLR(R) 182 at [58] are instructive in this respect:
+The observations of the Court of Appeal in _Koh Lee Kuen and another v Choon Fook Realty Pte Ltd and others_ <span class="citation">[1996] 3 SLR(R) 182</span> at [58] are instructive in this respect:

  ... subsequent events must be viewed with caution as they may not provide evidence of intention prior to or at the time of contract but may be evidence of a later intention...